clearlinux/clear-linux-documentation/README.rst

    Build finished.
 The HTML pages are in _build/html.

 Open one of the .html pages in a web browser to view the rendered documentation.
-If needed, you can copy the contents of the oldindex.rst into the generated index file, re-run :command:`make`, to generate the new HTML, and your local Table of Contents should update accordingly.

 For tips on how to contribute documentation formatted in the .rst style needed to integrate beautifully on the clearlinux.org website, please see